CijeTheCreator/agentai_server/README.md

-# Flask Rest API For FraudWork, built for the AgentAI DevChallenge
+# Flask Rest API For FraudWatch, built for the AgentAI DevChallenge

 The Implementation for the WhatsApp Chatbot is located at [https://github.com/CijeTheCreator/fraudwatch_chatbot.git](https://github.com/CijeTheCreator/fraudwatch_chatbot.git)
 The App Downloads the call recordings into the S3 Details specified below